adjtomo/seisflows/docs/manual/manual.rst

 Each job must have it own `working directory` within which users must supply two input files, ``paths.py`` and ``parameters.py``.

 To begin executing a workflow, simply type ``sfrun`` within a working directory.
-If for example an ``inversion`` workflow and ``serial`` system configuration are specified in the parameters file, the inversion will begin executing immediately in serial.
+If an ``inversion`` workflow and ``serial`` system configuration, for example, are specified in the parameters file, the inversion will begin executing immediately in serial.
 If a PBS, SLURM, or LSF system configuration is specified instead, execution may wait until required resources become available.

 Once the workflow starts running, status information is displayed to the terminal or to the file ``output.log``.
 By default, updated models and other inversion results are output to the working directory.